 In this final section of our guide to nursery accident claims for nursery accident compensation we’ve included some links to more resources you may find useful.

-School Accident Claims FAQs
+School Accident Claims and Nursery Accident Claims FAQs

 Can I sue the school for an injury?

 You can indeed sue the school if it is a private institution.
 You can also make nursery accident compensation claims against a private nursery.